niw/sparkle_appcast/README.md

 Create `appcast.xml` with an application archive at `FILE_PATH`.
 The application archive file must contain exact one application bundle.

+The value or content of each template-enabled key can include [Mustache](https://mustache.github.io/) style (``{{key}}``) template.
+Each template is replaced with the value with the information of application bundle.
+Use `info` command to list all possible template keys.

 * `--key=KEY`

     Path to DSA private key file.
 Required.